embeepea-scratch/snapshot-feeder/README.md

 creates a new snapshot feed file for those images.
 (No new snapshot feed file is created for a data source if all the images for it are already contained in existing snapshot feed files.)
-For each new snapshot feed file it creates, `feeder` updates the master feed file by appending the URL of the new snapshot feed file to the end.
+For each new snapshot feed file it creates, `feeder` updates the corresponding master feed files by appending the URL of the new snapshot feed file to the end.

 So, the normal workflow for adding images to the image server